cerner/bunsen/docs/source/introduction.rst

 users wanting to use the provided wrapper functions will also need to include the Python files in the PYTHONPATH, all of which can be found in the assembly:

->>> unzip bunsen-assembly-0.1.0-dist.zip
+>>> unzip bunsen-assembly-0.x.y-dist.zip
->>> export PYTHONPATH=$PWD/bunsen-assembly-0.1.0/python:$PYTHONPATH
+>>> export PYTHONPATH=$PWD/bunsen-assembly-0.x.y/python:$PYTHONPATH
->>> pyspark --jars bunsen-assembly-0.1.0/jars/bunsen-shaded-0.1.0.jar
+>>> pyspark --jars bunsen-assembly-0.x.y/jars/bunsen-shaded-0.x.y.jar

-Bunsen currently uses FHIR STU3 and Spark 2.1.
+Bunsen currently uses FHIR versions STU3 and R4 and Spark 2.2.
 The assembly itself can be downloaded from the releases in `Maven Central <http://repo.maven.apache.org/maven2/com/cerner/bunsen/bunsen-assembly/>`_.

 Simple Queries